notaryproject/specifications/signature-envelope-jws.md

 1. Compute the Base64Url value of JWSPayload, this is the value of `payload` property in the signature envelope.
 1. Build *JWS Signing Input* to be signed by concatenating the values generated in step 1 and step 2 using '.'
 `ASCII(BASE64URL(UTF8(ProtectedHeaders)) ‘.’
 BASE64URL(JWSPayload))`

+Base64Url encoding used by JWS (*Base64url Encoding* in [RFC 7515 section 2][jws-terminology]) is a URL safe Base64 encoding as defined in [RFC 4648][rfc4648], with all trailing '=' characters omitted and without the inclusion of any additional characters.

 ### Generate the signature